With so many different sorts of contracts out there, you can expect to be doing contract reviews on a whole host of different agreements.

 Limitations of Liability and Exclusions of Liability

-These are amongst the most important clauses in a contract.
+These are amongst the most important clauses in any contract with any significant value.

 Before we get to them, a bit of background.

 When you have a breach of contract legal claim, the law takes a two-step process:

 - Step 1 – Establish Liability: The first question is always, "Are you liable for breach of contract?".
 If so, move to

 - Step 2 – Calculate Quantum: The second question is, "How much should the innocent party be awarded in damages?" (and is any other remedy appropriate, such as an injunction).